turingtestfail/geoserver/doc/en/user/source/extensions/mapml/installation.rst

 Using tiles to access the layer can increase the performance of your web map.
 This is especially true if there is a tile cache mechanism in use between GeoServer and the browser client.

 **Use Tiles**
-  If the "Use Tiles" checkbox is checked, by default the output MapML will define a tile-based reference to the WMS server.
+  If the "Use Tiles" checkbox is checked, selecting the MapML format on the Layer Preview page will output MapML using tile-based references to the WMS server.
 Otherwise, an image-based reference will be used.
 If one or more of the MapML-defined GridSets is referenced by the layer or layer group in its "Tile Caching" profile, GeoServer will generate tile references instead of generating WMS GetMap URLs in the MapML document body.

 Client Requests
 ^^^^^^^^^^^^^^^